dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 static electricity.
-Alessandro Volta discovered electric current resulted from chemical reactions in dissimilar metals arranged in a voltaic pile; Hans Christian Ørsted found a relation between electric current and magnetic deflection in compass needles; Michael Faraday discovered also a relation between electric current and deflection (in the rotation of a rod suspended in mercury), developed much of electrochemical science, and created the theory of electric fields; André-Marie Ampère, Jean-Baptiste Biot, and Félix Savart discovered various laws for the electric and magnetic forces on charges in motion; and James Clerk Maxwell formalized the existing experimental results in the theory of electromagnetism.
+Alessandro Volta discovered electric current resulted from chemical reactions in dissimilar metals arranged in a voltaic pile; Hans Christian Ørsted found a relation between electric current and magnetic deflection in compass needles; Michael Faraday discovered a prototypical electric motor, the magneto-optical effect which suggested light was an electromagnetic wave, developed the majority of electrochemical science, and created the theory of electric fields; André-Marie Ampère, Jean-Baptiste Biot, and Félix Savart discovered various laws for the electric and magnetic forces on charges in motion; and James Clerk Maxwell formalized the existing experimental results in the theory of electromagnetism.
 This list isn't exhaustive, of either the work of those named or of the scientists who contributed to the development of electricity and magnetism.
 These scientists, among others, were working from the late 18th century to the mid 19th century.
 The science of electric motion developed before the sign of the charge carrier was discovered, which was possible because the observed phenomena were independent of the sign of a charge carrier.

 For the current purposes of explaining the transistor, it suffices to discuss not the quantitative laws but the qualitative theory of electric